Retail sales rise for 4th straight month as growth slows

 Retailers that had already pivoted to accommodate a shift to online shopping, like Target and Walmart, have thrived.
 Sales at Amazon.com have soared.

-Online sales, however, were flat last month, according to the Commerce Department, after soaring 22% in the past year.
-People also spent less at supermarkets and sporting goods stores in August, after shoppers rushed to them this year to stock up on food and exercise equipment for their quarantines.
+Those online sales, however, were flat last month, according to the Commerce Department, after soaring 22% in the past year.

-At the end of July, nearly 30 million laid-off workers stopped receiving a $600-a-week federal unemployment check, which economists have said helped sustain spending.
+At the end of July, more than 20 million laid-off workers stopped receiving a $600-a-week federal unemployment check, which economists have said helped sustain spending.
 The Trump administration has set up a program to provide some of the unemployed with $300 a week.

 Consumer spending makes up two-thirds of all economic activity in the U.S., and is monitored closely by economists gauging the nation's economic health.